What Is the CIA Triad?

 Examples of confidentiality

 Effective information security considers who receives authorization and the appropriate level of confidentiality.
 For example, the finance team of an organization should be able to access bank accounts, but most other employees and executives should not have access to this information.
-Some security measures include locked cabinets to limit access to physical files and encrypted digital files to protect information from hackers.
+Some security measures you may encounter include locked cabinets to limit access to physical files and encrypted digital files to protect information from hackers.

 Confidentiality can be compromised unintentionally.
-For example, IT support might accidentally send a password to multiple employees, instead of the one who needs it.
+IT support might accidentally send a password to multiple employees, instead of the one who needs it.
 Users might share their credentials with another employee, or forget to properly encrypt a sensitive email.
 A thief might steal an employee's hardware, such as a computer or mobile phone.
 Insufficient security controls or human error are also examples of breached confidentiality.

 Examples of integrity